Organic Lawn Care Tips

 - Time lawn treatments correctly.
 Even a healthy lawn needs a wake up call in spring but be sure to apply organic fertilizer at the right time.
 You’ll also need a couple more treatments over the growing season.

-- Aerate and over-seed your lawn every couple of years in the fall with quality seed adapted for your region to allow air, nutrients and water to penetrate into the root zone.
-Overseeding in the fall
+- Aerate and over-seed your lawn every couple of years in the fall with quality grass seed adapted for your region to allow air, nutrients and water to penetrate into the root zone.

 - Cut at lawn at 3½ to 4″ to help shade the soil and reduce weed seeds’ access to sunlight to germinate.
 Cutting higher also encourages a deeper root system, along with watering slowly and deeply (4-6″ down should be moist) once or twice a week during dry periods versus frequent, shallow watering.
 Watering in the morning prevents disease.